Interstate 90 in South Dakota: Route description

 From there, the route passes mostly east–west through Jackson and Jones counties.
 There are short concurrencies with SD 73 (from the west entering Kadoka) and SD 63 in Jackson County.
 I-90 crosses the Central–Mountain timezone boundary on the west edge of Jones County between milemarkers 174 and 175.
 Then, at Murdo, a concurrency begins with US 83 at exit 192 and continues to exit 212.
 It is in Lyman County, at exit 212 in Vivian, that the highway provides its closest link to the capital of Pierre, along US 83, some 35 mi north.
 The road crosses the Missouri River at Lake Francis Case, between the towns of Oacoma and Chamberlain, also crossing into Brule County.
 I-90 Business (I-90 Bus.) runs from exit 260 at Oacoma to downtown Chamberlain across the Missouri River on the nearby Chamberlain Bridge and returns to I-90 at exit 265.
 Beginning there is a short concurrency with SD 50 heading to Pukwana, and also in Brule County is another short concurrency with SD 45 starting at Kimball.

 I-90 then continues through Aurora County (connecting to White Lake and Plankinton), Davison County (where Mt.
 Vernon, Mitchell, and the Corn Palace are located), Hanson County (Alexandria), and McCook County (Salem).
 Then comes the state's most populous county, Minnehaha.
 After passing the communities of Humboldt and Hartford, the Interstate intersects the only other major Interstate in the state, I-29, at Sioux Falls, the largest city.
 Just east of I-29 is where I-90 meets the northern terminus of I-229.
 East of Brandon and northeast of Valley Springs, it then ends its trip through South Dakota of 413 mi before entering Minnesota and Rock County, just west of the towns of Beaver Creek and Manley.

-Since April 2015, the speed limit is 80 mph between the Rapid City and the Minnesota state line, except for the segment between Veterans Parkway and Marion Road in Sioux Falls, where the speed limit is 65 mph.
+Since April 2015, the speed limit is 80 mph between the Rapid City and the Minnesota state line, except for the segment between Marion Road and Veterans Parkway in Sioux Falls, where the speed limit is 65 mph.
 The speed limit remains 75 mph between Rapid City and the Wyoming state line.